Human Papillomavirus (HPV) Vaccines

 HPV is one of the most common sexually transmitted infections (STIs).
-Three out of 4 sexually active people who are unimmunized will get HPV at some point in their lives.
-Anyone who has any kind of sexual activity with another person involving oral, genital or anal contact can get HPV.
+About three out of 4 sexually active people who are unimmunized will get HPV at some time.
+Anyone who has any kind of oral, genital or anal sexual contact can get HPV.
 Sexual intercourse is not necessary to get infected.
 The more sexual partners you have the higher the risk of being infected with HPV.
-Men who have sex with men are also at higher risk of HPV infection.
+Males who have sex with males are also at higher risk of HPV infection.

 Most people infected with HPV do not show any signs or symptoms and can pass the virus on to others without even knowing it.
 Most often an HPV infection will clear on its own.
 For some people, HPV will not go away and cells infected with the virus can become pre-cancerous or cancerous over time.

 - 210 people will get cervical cancer and 55 will die from the disease

 - 6,000 people will develop high risk changes to the cervix which are precancerous

 - Over 450,000 people will have Pap tests.
 Over 14,000 will need follow-up.
 Follow-up may include more Pap tests and other procedures to stop cancer of the cervix from developing

 - 135 people will get anal cancer and 20 will die from the disease

 Mature Minor Consent

 It is recommended that parents or guardians and their children discuss consent for immunization.
 Children under the age of 19, who are able to understand the benefits and possible reactions for each vaccine and the risk of not getting immunized, can legally consent to or refuse immunizations.
 For more information on mature minor consent see HealthLinkBC File #119 The Infants Act, Mature Minor Consent and Immunization.